mgechev/blog.mgechev.com/_drafts/2015-12-29-angular2-router-dynamic-route-config-definition-creation.md

 }
 ```

-The component above has a single input called `routes` and uses the `ROUTER_DIRECTIVES`.
+The component above has a single `@Input` called `routes` and uses the `ROUTER_DIRECTIVES` because of the `routerLink` directive.
 Once the `routes` property changes its template will be populated with the passed value.

-We can use the component the following way:
+We can use this component in the following way:

 ```html
 <app-nav [routes]="[